USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 - **acyclic** — no cycles: a file cannot, directly or indirectly, depend on itself.

 Snakemake runs the jobs in an order consistent with that graph and runs independent jobs in parallel when it can.
-If an output already exists and is newer than its inputs, Snakemake skips it — so re-running a pipeline only redoes the work that is actually out of date.
+If an output already exists and is not older than its inputs, Snakemake skips it — so re-running a pipeline only redoes the work that is actually out of date.

 ### What you'll build